Why Gentle Parenting Often Results in a Train Wreck

 Gentle parenting promotes clear boundaries: Gentle parenting emphasizes the importance of clear boundaries and expectations that are communicated respectfully and consistently.
 These boundaries are meant to create a safe and secure environment for the child to explore and learn.

-Perhaps this wasn’t as good an example of gentle parenting as that mom originally anticipated, so let’s look more broadly.
+Perhaps this wasn’t as excellent an example of gentle parenting as that mom originally anticipated, so let’s look more broadly.
 As I don’t suggest practicing this parenting style, the very least I can do to give it a fair shot is to look up the appropriate response for what to do when your child hits you (gentle parenting style).

-1. Set a boundary, and hold firm.
+1. Set a boundary and hold firm.
 Use minimal words and keep a neutral tone/facial expression: “I will not let you hit me.”
 Then move away.

 2. Don’t ignore your child, but don’t attend to the hitting.
 The moment your child engages in any other means of getting your attention, or being playful, or showing you what they need, respond to that!
-This will let them know that you are there and attentive, but that hitting does not result in the response they are looking for.
+This will let them know that you are there and attentive but that hitting does not result in the response they are looking for.

-Not bad generally on boundaries, but as you can see from the video, the practicality varies from the theory.
+Not bad generally in terms of boundaries, but as you can see from the video, the practicality differs from the theory.
 I would also take issue in two areas.
 1. One is the supposed need to keep a neutral tone or facial expression.
 You want to avoid looking startled, for sure, but you also shouldn’t look as though it’s ok.
 Think of it this way: If I were to come over to your house and you opened the door and I slapped you in the face, your reaction wouldn’t be neutral.
 You would naturally be mad.
 How mad you are might be a matter for debate, but you certainly wouldn’t look neutral.
 At the very least, you’d look cross or disapproving.
 Asking parents to look neutral when they have just been slapped and maybe even hurt is not realistic.
 It also gives the child the idea that people don’t react if you slap them in the face, which is really an erroneous conclusion to come to.
 It would likely lead to a child trying it on one of their peers just to see if they got a better reaction the next time.

 2. Ok, “Don’t ignore the child.”
 Why can’t you ignore the child?
 Oh, right, that would be tantamount to child abuse because ‘ignoring’ is harmful.
 However, if I was visiting with you and I hit you over the head because I wanted the last cookie on the plate, would you want to continue to engage with me once I stopped hitting you?
 Would you give me a hug?
 Resume our tea?
 I think I answered that question.

 Now I know when I say this, there will be parents who say, “But you’re not being fair!
 These are kids we’re talking about.
 You behave differently with adults than you do with kids!”
-This works on the premise that children will magically learn and move from A (behaving like baboons) to B (behaving with polite adult rationality) seamlessly.
+This theory works on the premise that children will magically learn and move from A (behaving like baboons) to B (behaving with polite adult rationality) seamlessly.
 This is a common argument that I have run into, and it’s very interesting.
 It’s also a complete misnomer because if you don’t face these issues head-on when your kids are small, they’ll behave in exactly the same way when they’re older—they’ll just have a more powerful slap.

 All of this is to say that children don’t magically do anything.
 You have to teach them.
-Sidestepping bad behaviour by offering no consequence means that they don’t learn the negatives of what happens when you hit someone.
+Sidestepping bad behaviour by offering no consequences means that they don’t learn the negatives of what happens when you hit someone.
 It’s best to teach it early.

 Why gentle parenting often results in a train wreck: Parenting shouldn’t be that complex.